 After all, air conditioning doesn’t just cool your home—it also lowers humidity.
 Here’s info about how this works, coupled with ideas to manage indoor humidity levels.

-How Air Conditioning Eliminates Humidity
+How Air Conditioning Lowers Humidity

 - Cool, dehumidified air blows back into your home.

-Tips to Decrease Humidity
+Ways to Reduce Humidity

 Mop Up Standing Water

-Run a Dehumidifier
+Use a Dehumidifier

-Adjust the AC Fan to Auto
+Set the AC Fan to Auto

-Replace the Air Filter on a Regular Basis
+Swap Out the Air Filter on a Regular Basis

 Adjust the Fan Speed